 A student's time to complete the program of study may be shortened through transfer of credit, credit from standardized placement assessment, or challenge examinations.
-The maximum amount for a degree program of advanced standing credit cannot exceed 50% of the total program length.
+The maximum amount for a degree program of advanced standing credit cannot exceed 50% of the total program length, for credits earned at an outside institution.
 Academic credit that is awarded through one of these methods is not calculated in the student's cumulative grade point average (CGPA) but is factored into the determination of the maximum time in which a program must be completed as published in the section entitled Satisfactory Academic Progress.
 Advanced standing through transfer credit, credit from standardized placement assessment or challenge examinations does not apply to students pursuing a diploma program.